misskey-dev/mfm.js/README.md

 # mfm-parser-pegjs
 ## Description
-A MFM parser made with PEG.js (In developing)
+A MFM parser implementation with PEG.js (In developing)

 ## Installation
 ```